adiserio/Getting_and_Cleaning_Data/README.md

  4. Creates a tidy data set (TidyData.txt) in the working directory.
 This file contains the average of each variable grouped by activity and subject.

 ####**CodeBook.md**
+A code book describing each variable and its value in the tidy data set